livetrails/targetjs/README.md

       });
     }
   },
-  fetch$$: { method: "POST", id: 123, url: "/api/like" }, // Wait for hearts to finish, THEN fetch removeHearts$$() { this.removeChildren(); }, // Wait for fetch to finish, THEN cleanup
-  onKey(e) { if (e.key === "Enter") this.activateTarget("onClick"); }
+  fetch$$: { method: "POST", id: 123, url: "/api/like" }, // Wait for the heart to finish, THEN fetch removeHearts$$() { this.removeChildren(); }, // Wait for fetch to finish, THEN cleanup onKey(e) { if (e.key === "Enter") this.activateTarget("onClick"); }
 }).mount("#likeButton");